I'm posting my experience of medical abortion having gone through it today

 To be honest, I can't describe it as being painful, it's just got so uncomfortable that I actually couldn't sit still.
 I guess these were the cramps but I've been quite lucky with even my normal periods that I've never experienced period pain, just what I describe as a dull lower backache with some uncomfortable bloating.

 About 45mins into it I did start to feel sick.
 I grabbed a sick bowl and had it sat in front of me but was actually never sick.

 The uncomfortableness of the whole situation had me sat up with my legs crossed, head in hands over the sick bowl just in case and then I started freaking out more over the fact that I didn't want to be sick and started shaking and getting quite dizzy.
 I usually get panic attacks when I think I'm going to be sick because being sick makes me feel like I can't breathe and I don't like that sensation so I just ended up with a little panic attack about that really.

-After about an hour and a half a nurse came in and told me to go for a walk to ease any discomfort.
+After about an hour and a half, a nurse came in and told me to go for a walk to ease any discomfort.
 When they tell you to exercise and even if you think it's the last thing you want to do, trust me, force yourself and go and do it!!
-It really does get things moving quicker and eases the discomfort.
+It really does get things moving quickly and eases the discomfort.

-Me and my boyfriend basically walked around the hospital grounds and corridors for half an hour and I even ran up and down the hospital stairs.
-After this I returned to my room.
+I and my boyfriend basically walked around the hospital grounds and corridors for half an hour and I even ran up and down the hospital stairs.
+After this, I returned to my room.
 This would have been about 10:15 am.
 I sat back down and my cramping had definitely eased off but I still hadn't begun to bleed.

 Then it started

-The nurse came back at 11am to give me my second dose of misoprostal tablets which I swallowed.
+The nurse came back at 11 am to give me my second dose of misoprostol tablets which I swallowed.
 She just said to keep exercising and drinking plenty of fluid.

 I felt so embarrassed